telerik/xamarin-forms-docs/knowledge-base/visual-studio-hangs-on-loading-telerik-xamarin-solution.md

 >important Note that our team is working on this and fix will be provided as soon as possible.

-In order to solve this issue you should disable the Telerik Xamarin VS Extentions from the Visual Studio 2019
+In order to solve this issue you should disable the Telerik Xamarin VS Extensions from the Visual Studio 2019

 1. Open **Manage Extentions** dialog box